 While there have been a number of acquisitions of publicly listed companies by financial sponsors in Belgium in the past, such operations remain unusual on the Belgian private equity market.
-In 2021, two public takeovers by a financial sponsor were notified to the Belgian Financial Services and Market Authority (FSMA).
-Quva has announced a public takeover offer for Resilux and Whitestone Partners has done the same in respect of Evadix.
+In 2022, one public takeover by a financial sponsor was notified to the Belgian Financial Services and Market Authority (FSMA).
+An entity fully controlled by one of Brookfield's real estate private funds, announced a public takeover for Befimmo, a real-estate investor and operator and a Belgian Real-Estate Investment Trust.
+The public takeover bid announced last year by Quva, the longterm and fully privately held family investment company, for Resilux was also successfully completed this year with Resilux delisting on 1 June 2022.